perkinsjr/blog.jamesperkins.dev/src/pages/post/how-i-automate-productivity.md

 end if
 ```
 That’s how I automate my tasks and keep on track!
-Hope you enjoyed, feel free to modify the ActioNScripts as needed.
+Hope you enjoyed, feel free to modify the AppleScript as needed.